httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 The textual HTTP serialisation encodes the data using Base 64 Encoding {{!RFC4648}}, Section 4, and surrounds it with a pair of asterisks ("*") to delimit from other content.

-Parsers MUST accept encoded data that is padded with "=", as well as encoded data that omits such padding.
-See {{!RFC4648}}, Section 3.2.
+The encoded data is required to be padded with "=", as per {{!RFC4648}}, Section 3.2.
+It is RECOMMENDED that parsers reject encoded data that is not properly padded, although this might not be possible with some base64 implementations.

 Likewise, parsers MUST fail on encoded data that has non-zero pad bits.
 See {{!RFC4648}}, Section 3.5.